 Does coleslaw remind you of picnics?
 It does me!
-Quick and Creamy Coleslaw will definitely be a hit at your next picnic or any meal for that matter.
+My Creamy Coleslaw recipe will definitely be a hit at your next picnic or any meal for that matter.

 I love it when my plate is dripping with the sauce from the coleslaw - especially when there is a hot dog or hamburger bun to soak it up!
 It's like a delicious saucy treat, with just enough crunchy freshness to make it all worthwhile.

-Especially in the heat of summer, I tend to make meals consisting of salads.
-You know, the type of meals that don’t heat up the kitchen.
-Quick and Creamy Coleslaw is just that type of meal.
+Especially in the heat of summer, I tend to make meals consisting of salads and meals that don't heat up the kitchen - aka "grilling".
+That's where my easy coleslaw recipe comes in.
+Creamy Coleslaw recipe is just that type of meal!

 Having lived in southern Alabama before moving to west Texas, we frequented catfish restaurants all the time.
 They're known to the locals as "catfish camps."